-BSICSKL 092CE JOB READINESS 101 - NONCREDIT
+BSICSKL 092CE JOB READINESS 101 - 0 UNITS

-Prerequisite: None | Advisory: CASAS Level A (150-200) Test of Basic Education (TABE) Level 2.1 and below on Locator Test. | Lecture: 4 hrs
+Prerequisite: None | Advisory: CASAS Level A (150-200) Test of Basic Education (TABE) Level 2.1 and below on Locator Test Lecture: 4 hours

 This is a developmental course in writing skills.
 Students will be introduced to the fundamentals of English usage, sentence mechanics, and sentence formation.
 This course moves at an appropriate pace for persons with learning disabilities.